-GUIDANCE FOR SCHOOL RE-ENTRY - SCENARIO 2 In-school classes partially resume (with additional health measures)
+GUIDANCE FOR SCHOOL RE-ENTRY - SCENARIO 1 In-school classes resume (near normal with health measures)

 Any school authority/school connected to a confirmed or probable case of COVID-19 will be contacted by Alberta Health Services (AHS) and may be required to close in person classes to allow the public health investigation to take place.
 The decision to send a cohort/class home or to close a school will be made in consultation with the local MOH.